ESRC logo

 Beyond the Dollar: Rethinking the International Monetary System

-This report maps out proposals for a new international monetary order and looks at ways in which monetary authorities and political leaders can help prepare the ground for a new system and facilitate the transition.
+This report maps out proposals for a new international monetary order, and integrating tools like forex trading software can help monetary authorities and political leaders manage currency fluctuations effectively, aiding in the transition to a new system.

 Key recommendations include: